 Please read the following carefully.
-This privacy notice contains information about the information collected, stored, used or otherwise processed about you and the reasons for the processing.
-It informs you who we share this information with, the security mechanisms put in place to protect your data and how to contact us in the event you need further information.
+This privacy notice contains information about the information collected, stored, used, or otherwise processed about you and the reasons for the processing.
+It informs you whom we share this information with, the security mechanisms put in place to protect your data, and how to contact us in the event you need further information.

 Who we are?

-My Ecocity website (collectively ‘’Ecolism’’ in this document) refer to sites hosted on myecocity.co.uk, and other related domains and subdomains.
+My Ecocity website (collectively ‘’Ecolism’ in this document) refers to sites hosted on myecocity.co.uk and other related domains and subdomains.
 We collect, process and are responsible for personal information about you.
 When we do this, we are the ‘controller’ of this information for the purposes of the GDPR and the Data Protection Act 2018.

-Like most website operators, when you register, Ecolism collects non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, the date and time of each visitor request.
-Ecolism purpose in collecting non-personally identifying information is to better understand how Ecolism visitors use its website.
-From time to time, Ecolism may release non-personally information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
+Like most website operators, when you register, Ecolism collects non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site and the date and time of each visitor request.
+Ecolism collects non-personal identifying information to better understand how Ecolism visitors use its website.
+From time to time, Ecolism may release non-personal information in the aggregate, e.g., by publishing a report on trends in the usage of its website.